 A variety of special events and activities are planned throughout the year at the Star of the Republic Museum and Washington-on-the-Brazos.
 The following descriptions provide a glimpse of the many ways visitors can step back in time and experience early 19th century Texas.
 For additional information on these or other activities, please contact the museum at 936-878-2461.
 Check back ofen as more events will be added to the calendar as information becomes available!

 Registration deadline for Brazos Valley Regional History Fair, January 13, 2017

 Students who qualify for the Regional History Fair must be registered by 5:00 pm.
 For instructions on registering, contact the Regional Coordinator at email@example.com.

-Students from a five county region will compete for advancement to Texas History Day in Austin under the guidelines of National History Day.
-Students in Grades 6-12 create projects related to an annual theme, which in 2014 is "Rights and Responsibilities in History."
+Students from a five county region will compete for advancement to Texas History Day in Austin under the guidelines of National History Day ®.
+Students in Grades 6-12 create projects related to an annual theme, which in 2017 is "Taking a Stand in History."
 Project categories include: historical papers, exhibits, performances, documentaries, and websites.
 For more information, click here.

-Every Thursday in October, the staff at the museum and the farm will present Childhood in Early Texas, an interactive, hands-on program for the entire family, targeting students ages 5-12.
+Every Thursday in October, the staff at the museum and Barrington Farm will present Childhood in Early Texas, an interactive hands-on program for the entire family, targeting students ages 5-12.
 Discover what life was like for a child in the mid-19th century during a visit to this historic site.
-In the museum, learn about childhood chores, clothes, and schools, and then make some old-fashioned toys to take home.
-Enjoy your picnic lunch in the pecan grove along the Brazos River.
-At Barrington Farm, experience life on an 1850s era farm to learn more about the crops, livestock, and daily life of early Texans.
+Students will learn about chores, clothing, schools, farm life, and more.
+They will make some old fashioned toys to take home.
 No minimum group size required.
+Individual families may register.